 Here is a sample of the code to perform the test.

 If you want to compute the R-squared for a model estimated by PPML, you can use the method implemented here.

 Simulation evidence on the excellent performance of the PPML estimator when the data has many zeros can be found in this Economics Letters paper.

 We have written a short reply to "The log of gravity revisited".

 If you want to compute 'undertrading' and 'overtrading' after fixed-effects regressions with panel data, you need to obtain a set of residuals with zero mean.
 Here is how to do it.

-Related work by other authors: Nine FAQ's & myths about the Log of Gravity
+Related work by other authors: FAQs & myths about the Log of Gravity

 According to Web-Counter, there have been unique visitors to this page since 15 December 2008